 PLANET® software suite was developed to address these needs.

 Advances of Nuclear Medicine

 In recent years, the market for theranostics has been growing steadily driven in particular by companion diagnostic therapies.
 The number and range of radiotherapeutics available has expanded significantly.
 Many new diagnostic and therapeutic agents are in development or in early phase of clinical trials.
 These will provide new treatment options for many cancers, particularly following unsuccessful treatments with conventional approaches or relapse and will have a significant impact on the costs of healthcare.

 Considered as a promising and quickly expanding set of therapeutic options for treating many cancer cases, the increment of MRT applications has brought the attention of both the scientific community and the institutional bodies to the need for planning and verification of the absorbed dose delivered to individual patients, as is currently standard practice in External Beam RadioTherapy (EBRT).
 In this context the recent European legislation (Council Directive 2013/59 Euratom, 6 February 2018) mandates that also MRT treatments should be planned according to the radiation doses delivered to individual patients, as it is the case for EBRT.
 The directive also specifies that verification of the radiation doses delivered should be performed.

 It represents a challenge especially for radionuclide treatments given systemically, whose bio distribution and ultimate targeting is greatly heterogeneous among individuals and whose therapeutic effect is exerted over a long period of time (days or weeks in many cases, depending on both biological and physical properties of the radiopharmaceuticals).

 Advanced algorithms are used to improve the precision of Nuclear Medicine, with highly accurate software solutions.

-Our software provides the means for complete and effective treatment analysis and diagnosis.
+Our software provides the means for complete and effective treatment analysis and diagnostics.

 Each software solution is geared to enhance treatment specific to each patient.